meghomita/meghomita.github.io/_posts/2020-6-21-Reading History Together Week One.md

 layout: post
 comments: true
 title: History Together - Week One
 excerpt: Below you will find the reading schedule for Week 1 of History Together, an online read-along focusing on works that illuminate American history through the lens of race.
-We will begin with Never Caught: The Washingtons' Relentless Pursuit of Their Runaway Slave, Ona Judge by Erica Armstrong Dunbar.
+We will begin with Never Caught - The Washingtons' Relentless Pursuit of Their Runaway Slave, Ona Judge by Erica Armstrong Dunbar.

 ---